top of page

 You deserve:

-• To enter the space without managing others’ impulses or ambiguity
+• To move freely in this space without managing others’ impulses or desires

 • To move, pause, or disengage without needing to justify yourself